hutou/tablo/README.md

 ### Table

-To create a table, the only parameter required is the Enumerable data source, all other *named* parameters have default values,and the same goes for column creation.
+To create a table, the only parameter required is the Enumerable data source, all other _*named*_ parameters have default values, and the same goes for column creation : the only parameters required are the column label and the data extraction Proc, all others being inherited from the table.

-For example, using an array of named tuple, the following table :
+For example, using an array of named tuple as data source, the following table :

 <img src="docs/assets/images/default.svg" width="269">